 This PM seeks to demonstrate that services were delivered to the individual in the required frequency as outlined in the service plan and evidenced by documentation in the provider record (indicating how often services were being delivered to the individual and the presence of a support activity).
-The PM is assessed
+The PM is assessed during QMR reviews to determine if the provider is providing the service (s) as required (outlined in the ISP).
+If the individual is sick, chooses not to participate, or otherwise deviates from the scheduled activity as described in the ISP, this should be documented in the record.

-The aggregate percentage for this PM in SFY 2022 is 71%, which is a decrease in compliance from SFY 2021 (93%) when the measure met compliance as compared against SFY 2020 (85%).
+The aggregate percentage for this PM in SFY 2023 is 79%, which is an increase of SFY 2022 of 71%, but a decrease in compliance from SFY 2021 (93%) when the measure met compliance as compared against SFY 2020 (85%).
 This measure will require systemic remediation.

 Discussion: Compliance with this PM will vary by service or the actual support activity.
 If there are extenuating circumstances for why services were not delivered according to the plan, this should be documented in the record and there should be a periodic review of the plan for needed modifications.
-Suggestion from the QRT have included prerecorded, on demand training as a possible option.
+Suggestion from the QRT have included prerecorded, on demand training as a possible option and potential referral to the aforementioned MPR process.